ZhAoJy7/MSc-Project/README.md

 <br/>***Notebooks***: Test the Notebooks with trained models and data
 <br/>***Scripts***: the py file that stores the training procedure
 <br/>***Models***: Stores the trained model files
-<br/>If you want to redo the experiment, you should create another data folder to store the experimental data.
+<br/>If you want to redo the experiment, you should create ***Models*** folder to store the experimental data.
 Here is the data set download method used in this paper: I uploaded the data/ and models/ directories to https://portal.ijs.si/nextcloud/s/mnp2DD7qCYzyPd5
 ### Prerequisites:

 * [pytorch](http://pytorch.org/)